 9. Titer testing

 To be able to prove that your body has produced enough antibodies against hepatitis B, which you are legally obliged to when working in a Dutch oral practice, it is important to do a titer test.
 The related document can be acquired by having a test done at a hospital or via a doctor.
 If you take this test in the Netherlands, you can be certain it will meet Dutch standards.
-Heath care workers are entitled to a free hepatitis B vaccin, to be obtained through your municipal public health service.
+The test can be done through your municipal public health service.